Poet Laureate Program

 Six poetry books on a desk

-The South Shore Collections series is presented through the City of Windsor's poet laureate program.
-These books help capture, preserve and share Windsor's stories with the community – one of the primary goals of the program.
-The collections are available for purchase through www.BlackMossPress.com.
-These collections also include partnerships with community institutions, organizations and artists.
+The South Shore Collections series has been presented through the City of Windsor's Poet Laureate Program.
+These books helped to capture, preserve and share Windsor's stories with the community — one of the primary goals of the program.
+The collections were available for purchase online, and locally where books are sold, with some copies still remaining available throughout Windsor and Essex County.
+These collections also included partnerships with community institutions, organizations and artists.

-Volume 01 – "Because We Have All Lived Here" – (2017).
+Volume 01 - "Because We Have All Lived Here" (2017).
 This collection celebrates Windsor’s 125th anniversary, along with the 150th anniversary for Canada and Ontario.
-Within its pages, a ‘Group of Seven Poets’ honour the five towns on the south shore of the Detroit River as it flows from Lake St. Clair to Lake Erie, or as we read from Sandwich through Riverside.
-The project looks at what meanings poets might make of a city when the city in question is their home.
-Windsor’s poets combine their individual voices into a chorus in a true study of belonging.
-The collection became part of the 2017 Random Acts of Poetry initiative that saw the seven poets going out into the community conducting readings in various spaces, and gifting copies of the book to people all across the city.
+Within its pages, a "Group of Seven Poets" honour the five towns on the south shore of the Detroit River as it flows from Lake St. Clair to Lake Erie, or as we read from Sandwich through Riverside.

-Volume 02 – "A Dance of Self-Isolation: Covid Poems From the Biggest Little City in Canada" – (2020).
+Volume 02 - "A Dance of Self-Isolation: Covid Poems From the Biggest Little City in Canada" (2020).
 This collection includes poems written by the poets laureate reflecting on and capturing the impact of the COVID-19 global pandemic, as well as the hopes, dreams, challenges, triumphs and fears of an entire community navigating lockdown and the first glimpses of recovery.
-A virtual launch was held to mark the one-year anniversary of the first recorded case of COVID-19 in Windsor-Essex, with complimentary copies given to all long-term care homes, hospitals and first responder sites, and all branches of the Windsor-Public Library.

-Volume 04 - "A Manor of Words: Poetry at the Manor 10th Anniversary Anthology" - (2022).
+Volume 04 - "A Manor of Words: Poetry at the Manor 10th Anniversary Anthology" (2022).
 Poetry at Willistead Manor is one of the most unique poetry events in Canada.
-Held in the former mansion that belonged to the son of the legendary whiskey baron Hiram Walker, it has grown into one of the most popular literary events in Canada.
-The poets are drawn to the stage here from all over the country, and represent what poet Bruce Meyer described as a "creative zeitgeist that has finally found its voice in Canada."
+Held in the former mansion that belonged to the son of the legendary whisky baron Hiram Walker, it grew into one of the most popular literary events in Canada over the course of a decade.
+The poets were drawn to the stage here from all over the country, and represent what poet Bruce Meyer described as a "creative zeitgeist that has finally found its voice in Canada."
 This anthology celebrates 10 years of readings in the old manor that sits in the midst of historic Walkerville, with works from 36 poets laureate from across the country.
-"Communities understand how much they need not only cultural ambassadors but voices who decipher, record, and announce what is important to people's inner and outer lives," Meyer says.
-This collection, published by Black Moss Press, was launched in October 2022, with a portion of proceeds supporting the United Way Windsor-Essex "On Track To Success" literacy program.

-Volume 05 - "In the Middle Space - Windsor's Public Art" - (2023).
+Volume 05 - "In the Middle Space - Windsor's Public Art" (2023).
 This unique anthology explores Windsor's rich public art culture through poetry.
 Thirteen authors from various backgrounds all come together to celebrate public art by way of sharing their stories.
 The book is composed of fifty poems that celebrate the city's public art through storytelling.
-This collection was published in partnership with the University of Windsor's Editing Practicum and Publishing Practicum courses.
-This collection, published by Black Moss Press, was launched in April 2023, with a portion of launch-night proceeds supporting the Windsor Endowment for the Arts (WEA) Changing the Odds Pathway to Literacy for Kids program.

 Submissions were accepted from December 18, 2023 to February 16, 2024.
 Following a review by the team, 38 poems, 7 stories/reflections, 17 photos, and 1 artwork were selected for inclusion.
 This collection of creative works celebrates neighbourhoods, events, traditions, landmarks, places, spaces, experiences, thoughts and inspirations that all reflect on what makes Windsor special.
 Through this initiative, the team delivers on the goals of the program, which include promoting poetry and storytelling, in many forms, to a wide and appreciative audience while strengthening the public’s relationship to poetry, storytelling and the creative arts.